Python discovered under hood of Wisconsin motorist's SUV

 OMRO, Wis. — A Wisconsin motorist was in for a slithery surprise after his mom's sport utility vehicle began acting strangely.

-Chris Nguyen pulled over in Ormo on Wednesday night and popped the SUV's hood to find a 4-foot-long python inside.
+Chris Nguyen pulled over Wednesday night in the town of Omro and popped the SUV's hood to find a 4-foot-long python inside.
 Fittingly, the snake damaged the engine's serpentine belt.

 Authorities say the snake was identified as a ball python.
 Its owner said it's been missing for more than a month.

-It's illegal to have these snakes in Ormo, so the snake's owner was fined.
+It's illegal to have these snakes in Omro, so the snake's owner was fined.
 WBAY-TV reports that police said they'd dismiss the ticket if the owner pays for damages to Liz Nguyen's vehicle.

 Keller says he'll adopt the python.